U.S. Navy Flight Demonstration Squadron

-210424-N-AS200-1008 El Centro, Calif.
+210226-N-AS200-1436 El Centro, Calif.
 (Feb.
-24, 2021) Sailors attached to The U.S. Navy Flight Demonstration Squadron, the Blue Angels, conduct routine prep and show-clean onboard Naval Air Facility (NAF) El Centro February 24 2021.
-The U.S. Navy Flight Demonstration Squadron, the Blue Angels, and the U.S. Air Force Air Demonstration Squadron, the Thunderbirds, will conduct 2nd Annual Joint Training onboard Naval Air Facility (NAF) El Centro, February 24- March 3, to trade best practices and lessons learned in preparation for the 2021 show season.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Drew Verbis)
+26, 2021) Aviation Electrician's Mate 2nd Class Arias Aune assigned to the U.S. Navy Flight Demonstration Squadron, the Blue Angels film flight demonstrations during the Blue Angels winter training at Naval Air Facility (NAF) El Centro, Feb.
+26, 2021.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Drew Verbis/Released)

 |Date Taken: